 The purpose of the preoperative visit is to further prepare you for surgery, allow you to meet with your medical team, and have any questions you may have answered.
-You will meet with several people when you come in for your preoperative visit, including the nurse navigator, perioperative nurses, and anesthesiologist.
+You will meet with several people when you come in for your preoperative visit, including the nurse navigator, preoperative nurses, and anesthesiologist.

-When the anesthesiologist comes in, you’ll be able to ask any questions you have about being put to sleep or any concerns you have about the surgery.You will have several opportunities to have your questions answered before surgery.
-Click To Tweet
+When the anesthesiologist comes in, you’ll be able to ask any questions you have about being put to sleep or any concerns you have about the surgery.

 On the day of your surgery, you will start at the admissions desk.
 There you will go through the basic admitting process.
-They’ll ensure that your name, address, and any other personal information are correct.
+They’ll ensure that your name, address, and any other personal information is all correct.
 That’s also where you will submit your insurance card and photo ID.
 Once you’re all registered, they will call your name and escort you back to the preoperative area.

 Initially, you will be taken back to the preoperative area alone, but your loved ones will be invited back once you’re all settled in.
 Your loved ones are welcome to sit with you until you are taken back for surgery.